nmmclennon99/cis106/Final Projects/Deliverable Project 2/deliverable 2.md

   You can allow specific services by running commands like: sudo ufw allow ssh

 ## 3. How do you check if the Ubuntu Firewall is running?
-    1. Check the Firewall Status: Enter the following command in the terminal sudo ufw status

-    2. Read the Output: The terminal will display the status of UFW.
-If the firewall is active, you will see something like this:
-    Status: Active Status: Inactive
+To verify if the Ubuntu firewall is currently running, you can use the Uncomplicated Firewall (UFW).
+First, open the terminal by pressing CTRL + ALT + T on your keyboard.
+Once the terminal is open, type in the command sudo ufw status and press Enter.
+This command will check the status of the firewall.
+If the firewall is operational, the output will indicate that the status is "active" and will display the configured rules.
+Conversely, if the firewall is not running, the output will show "inactive."

 ## 4. How do you disable the Ubuntu Firewall?

-    1. Disable the Firewall: Use the following command: sudo ufw disable
+To disable the Ubuntu firewall, also known as the Uncomplicated Firewall (UFW), you first need to open the terminal by pressing CTRL + ALT + T on your keyboard.
+Once the terminal is open, type in the command sudo ufw disable and press Enter.
+This command will deactivate the firewall, and you'll see a confirmation message indicating that the firewall is now inactive.
+Disabling the firewall may leave your system vulnerable to security threats, so it's advisable to re-enable it once your necessary changes or troubleshooting is completed.
+If you ever need to re-enable the firewall, you can use the command sudo ufw enable.

 ## 5. How do you add Apache to the Firewall?

-      1. Check if Apache is Installed: Ensure that Apache is installed on your system by running: sudo apt-get install apache2

-      2. Add Apache to UFW: Use the following command to allow HTTP (port 80) and HTTPS (port 443) traffic: sudo ufw allow 'Apache'

-      3. Enable UFW: If it's not already enabled, you can enable the firewall with: sudo ufw enable

-      4. Check the Status: Verify that the rules have been added and the firewall is active by running: sudo ufw status
+  To allow Apache through the Ubuntu firewall, also known as the Uncomplicated Firewall (UFW), you need to open the terminal by pressing CTRL + ALT + T on your keyboard.
+Once the terminal is open, type the command sudo ufw allow Apache Full'and press Enter.
+This command allows traffic on both port 80 (HTTP) and port 443 (HTTPS), which are used by Apache.
+After running this command, UFW will update its rules to allow incoming connections to Apache.
+You can verify that the rules have been added correctly by typing sudo ufw status, which will show the current firewall rules, including the newly added Apache rules.
+This configuration ensures that your web server can receive external HTTP and HTTPS requests, making your hosted websites accessible to users.

 ## 6. What is the command you used to install Apache?
-      sudo apt-get update
       sudo apt-get install apache2

 ## 7. What is the command you use to check if Apache is running?